Our peopleThe Executive Team and Working Group Chairs.

 Peter is the Executive Owner of the Service Delivery Working Group.

-Executive Team - Health Safety & Welfare
+Executive Team - Health Safety & Wellbeing

 Ian is the Executive Owner for the Health Safety & Welfare group of HTMA.
 He is passionate about driving safety improvements and has makes a strong contribution to improving road worker safety.
 He is also a member of the RoWSaF Working Group and of the Chartered Institute of Highways and Transportation.